AhmadEleiwa/Freelance/README.md

 ## How To Run

-first of all you need to install node.js.
-After installing node.js, you have to run server app and client app individual by using npm start.
+First of all you need to install node.js.
+After installing node.js, you have to run the server app and client app as individuals by using npm start.
 After running the project, the app should be like as shown below.

 <img src='image.png' style="width:100%;" />